phschoepf/cs-bachelor-thesis/experiments.md

   * Embeddings are *finally* optimizing correctly for each task
   * Old pull task is still working after 325 iterations of new training
 * max-grad-norm of 1e-3 also seems to still work on pretrained model.
 Have to try on fresh one as well.
 1e-2 explodes to infinity on first epoch
+* Great CL performance, ever after 5 tasks the manners in which previous tasks are solved stay very consistent

 # Initial Presentation